-- Comply with the terms of the SWPPP prepared as part of the TDEC permitting process. - Comply with the terms of the TDEC ARAP and USACE Section 401 and 404 permits, including mitigation requirements as applicable. - Maintain existing landscape and aquatic resource buffers.
-If additional buffers are required by the county or state, Adamsville Solar would install landscape buffers along the Project Site boundary to minimize visual impacts from the proposed solar facility. - Implement other routine BMPs as necessary, such as nonmechanical tree removal within surface water buffers, placement of silt fences and sediment traps along buffer edges, selective herbicide treatment to restrict application near receiving water features, and proper vehicle maintenance to reduce the potential for adverse impacts to surface water and groundwater as identified in TVA's Guide for Environmental Protection and Best Management Practices for Tennessee Valley Authority Construction and Maintenance Activities (TVA, 2017). - Use only USEPA-registered and TVA- approved herbicides per label directions designed to restrict applications near receiving waters and to prevent unacceptable aquatic impacts in areas requiring chemical treatment. - Design the final layout to minimize direct and indirect impacts on aquatic features.
+- Geology and Soils - Utilize standard BMPs, as described in A Guide for Environmental Protection and Best Management Practices for Tennessee Valley Authority Construction and Maintenance Activities - Revision 3, the TVA's BMP manual (TVA 2022) to minimize erosion during construction, operation, and maintenance activities. - Install silt fences, sedimentation basins, and other appropriate controls as needed to minimize erosion and sedimentation. - Implement other soil stabilization and vegetation management to minimize exposure of soil and limit erosion of soil from the Project Site. - Make an effort to balance cut-and-fill quantities to alleviate the transportation of soils offsite during construction if necessary. - Water Resources - Comply with the terms of the SWPPP prepared as part of the TDEC permitting process. - Maintain existing landscape and aquatic resource buffers.
+If additional buffers are required by the county or state, Adamsville Solar would install landscape buffers along the Project Site boundary to minimize visual impacts from the proposed solar facility. - Implement other routine BMPs as necessary, such as nonmechanical tree removal within surface water buffers, placement of silt fences and sediment traps along buffer edges, selective herbicide treatment to restrict application near receiving water features, and proper vehicle maintenance to reduce the potential for impacts to surface water and groundwater as identified in TVA's Guide for Environmental Protection and Best Management Practices for Tennessee Valley Authority Construction and Maintenance Activities (TVA, 2017). - Use only USEPA-registered and TVA- approved herbicides per label directions designed to restrict applications near receiving waters and to prevent unacceptable aquatic impacts in areas requiring chemical treatment. - Design the final layout to minimize direct and indirect impacts on aquatic features.